mahmudinashar/electron-vue-sqlite3/README.md

 * [Bootstrap](https://getbootstrap.com/) - The world’s most popular front-end open source toolkit
 * [Bootstrap-Vue](https://bootstrap-vue.org/) - With BootstrapVue you can build responsive, mobile-first, and ARIA accessible projects on the web using Vue.js
 * [Simple-line-icons](https://simplelineicons.github.io/) -  Simple and Minimal Line Icons
-* Many more you can check in package.json
+* many more, in package.json

 ## Setup Project